Hoot Evers: Peak seasons (1948–50)

 He had a breakout season in 1948, appearing in 137 games as the Tigers' starting center fielder.
-He was named to the American League All-Star team, played the entire game in center field, and hit a home run off Ralph Branca in the second inning to give the American League ahead, 1–0.
+He was named to the American League All-Star team, played the entire game in center field, and hit a home run off Ralph Branca in the second inning to give the American League a 1–0 lead.
 For the entire 1948 season, he ranked among the American League's leading hitters with a .311 batting average (eighth), 33 doubles (ninth), and 103 RBIs (ninth).
 He also demonstrated good range in the outfield with a 392 putouts, third most by an American League outfielder.
 His .969 fielding percentage ranked fifth among the league's center fielders.

 Evers followed up with another strong season in 1949.
 He appeared in 132 games, 80 in left field and 43 in center field.
 He compiled a .303 batting average and .403 on-base percentage with 34 extra-base hits and 72 RBIs.

 Evers' best season was 1950 when he started 138 games in left field and led the American League in triples (11) and was among the league leaders with a .551 slugging percentage (third), 34 doubles (fourth), 67 extra-base hits (sixth), .323 batting average (seventh), 109 RBIs (ninth), 259 total bases (ninth), and .408 on-base percentage (10th).
 Evers hit for the cycle on September 7, 1950, in a 13–13 tie against the Cleveland Indians.
 As of May 2014, he remains the only major league player to hit for the cycle with another triple in the same game.

 Evers was also a solid fielder, leading all American League outfielders in fielding percentage (.997) in 1950 with one error in over 325 chances.
 With strong performances in the field and at the bat, Evers finished 11th in the 1950 American League Most Valuable Player voting.

 When Evers came to the plate in Detroit, Tigers fans greeted him with "a long drawn-out 'H–o–o–o–o–t.'
 It rolled down out of the grandstand and floated in from the bleachers in a bewildering wail that made newcomers to the park turn to one another in amazement."